Farnham Maltings: Location

 The Maltings is in the centre of Farnham Craft Town in Surrey.
 The building's higher points overlook the River Wey situated next to The Maltings cafe, that proceeds to run through the rest of Farnham.
 With beautiful greenery of Gostrey Meadows a two minute walk away enhancing the attraction of The Maltings location.

+Farnham Station is a 5 minute walk away, making the accessibility of The Maltings very easy for anyone travelling further.
+And as a result, increasing the footfall into the events which take place there, positively impacting the economy of the Farnham community.

 Facilities

-Its buildings comprise a range of large rehearsal spaces, Great Hall, 15 artists studios, pottery, café and cellar bar.
+The Maltings’ buildings comprise a range of large rehearsal spaces, the Great Hall, 15 artists studios, pottery, café and cellar bar.

+The rehearsal spaces can be booked by anyone through The Maltings venue Coordinator on their website.
+The cafe is a lovely space to meet for coffee or lunch as well as the cellar bar when performances are taking place.

 The Maltings offers art programmes, craft fairs and festivals for the public.
+These events are super popular and bring the community together in Farnham, and take place regularly.

 Uses

 The Maltings' stated ambition is to encourage the most people to make the best art that they can.

-The Maltings hosts a regular programme of performance that includes folk, roots and acoustic music, blues and jazz music, cinema, stand up comedy, musical theatre and children's theatre.
+The Maltings hosts a regular programme of performance that includes folk, roots and acoustic music, blues and jazz music, cinema and stand up comedy for all ages, as well as musical theatre and children's theatre.
 In addition it hosts a number of festivals, including festival of crafts, unravel, sugarcraft, quilting and gardening and an annual Christmas Fair.
 The Maltings also works with a number of regional theatre companies managing it as an international showcase and producing new work for new audiences.